-- PJM Dispatch reports significant changes in the estimated operating reserve capacity. - PJM Dispatch cancels the alert, when appropriate.
+- · PJM Dispatch reports significant changes in the estimated operating reserve capacity. - PJM Dispatch cancels the alert, when appropriate.

-• Transmission/Generation dispatchers notify management of the alert.

-- Generation dispatchers update their unit parameters, including the Start-up and Notification, Min Run Time, Max Run Time, Eco Min, Eco Max, etc. in Markets Gateway. - Generation dispatchers report to PJM Dispatch any and all resource limited facilities as they occur via Markets Gateway, as described in Section 6.4, and update PJM Dispatch as appropriate. - Generation dispatchers with dual fuel determine whether alternate fuel will be made available to PJM for dispatch.
-If made available, any known alternate fuel resource limitations will be communicated via Markets Gateway as described in Section 6.4. - Generation dispatchers advise all generating stations and key personnel. - Transmission/Generation dispatchers review plans to determine if any maintenance or testing, scheduled or being performed, on any monitoring, control, transmission, or generating equipment can be deferred or cancelled. - Generation dispatchers report to PJM dispatcher all resource limited facilities as they occur and update PJM dispatcher as appropriate and update the unit Max Run field in Markets Gateway if less than 24 hours of runtime remaining. - Generation dispatchers will update the "early return time" for any Planned generator outages as indicated in PJM Manual for Pre-Scheduling Operations (M-10), Section 2.2.
+- · Transmission/Generation dispatchers notify management of the alert. - Generation dispatchers update their unit parameters, including the Start-up and Notification, Min Run Time, Max Run Time, Eco Min, Eco Max, etc. in Markets Gateway. - Generation dispatchers report to PJM Dispatch any and all resource limited facilities as they occur via Markets Gateway, as described in Section 6.4, and update PJM Dispatch as appropriate. - Generation dispatchers with dual fuel determine whether alternate fuel will be made available to PJM for dispatch.
+If made available, any known alternate fuel resource limitations will be communicated via Markets Gateway as described in Section 6.4. - Generation dispatchers advise all generating stations and key personnel. - Transmission/Generation dispatchers review plans to determine if any maintenance or testing, scheduled or being performed, on any monitoring, control, transmission, or generating equipment can be deferred or cancelled. - Generation dispatchers report to PJM dispatcher all resource limited facilities as they occur and update PJM dispatcher as appropriate and update the unit Max Run field in Markets Gateway if less than 24 hours of runtime remaining. - Effective March1 through November 30, between the hours of 15:00 Eastern prevailing time and 24:00 Eastern prevailing time, Generation dispatcher of natural gas fired resources will update Markets Gateway to indicate that gas supply either (1) has been procured or (2) is expected to be available, to meet their Day-ahead energy and/or reserve commitment for the next operating day as indicated in Manual 11, Section 2.3.3. - Generation dispatchers will update the "early return time" for any Planned generator outages as indicated in PJM Manual for Pre-Scheduling Operations (M-10), Section 2.2.